handlebars-lang/docs/CONTRIBUTING.md

 A few notes on the site and the build processes

-- The site uses the Vuepress default-theme with a few custom styles.
+- The site uses the VuePress default-theme with a few custom styles.
 - Markdown files in this repository automatically become HTML-files on the site.

 ## Files and directories